 For years, countless Connecticut families struggled under a legal system that failed to extend parentage protections to LGBTQ and non-LGBTQ families equally.
-In response, the WE CARE Coalition, a broad coalition of families and organizations pushing for parentage reform in Connecticut led by Yale Law School Professor Douglas NeJaime and GLBTQ Legal Advocates & Defenders, advocated for modernizing the state’s parentage laws.
+In response, the We Care Coalition, a broad coalition of families and organizations pushing for parentage reform in Connecticut led by Yale Law School Professor Douglas NeJaime and GLBTQ Legal Advocates & Defenders (GLAD), advocated for modernizing the state’s parentage laws.
 With the lead sponsorship of Rep. Jeff Currey and Sen. Alex Kasser, the coalition’s hard work paid off.

 When does it go into effect?
 Who will be impacted?

 The CPA goes into effect January 1, 2022, with the exception of the provisions on de facto parentage, which go into effect July 1, 2022.
 All families are impacted, but the legislation is especially important to Connecticut’s LGBTQ families.

 Why is it important to establish parentage quickly?